yggilabs/store-demo/_products/ulZCIWxxaWCNvqhQecPH.md

       - 38
 ---

-These are pants.
+These are some pants.
 They come in many sizes and colors.